Creckeryop/NOBORU/README.md

 ```
 ux0:data/noboru/cache/ - folder that holds cached manga info (also history)
 ux0:data/noboru/chapters/ - folder that holds chapters saved
+ux0:data/noboru/import/ - folder where you can store files you want to read locally or import to Library (0.35+)
 ux0:data/noboru/parsers/ - folder for parsers
 ux0:data/noboru/save.dat - library savefile
 ux0:data/noboru/c.c - saved chapters info
 ux0:data/noboru/settings.ini - application settings
 ```
 You can simply delete `noboru` folder to reset all settings
+## Importing (0.35+):
+So if you want to add your manga to library, you have four ways:
+* You can import folder with images
+* You can import folder with folders with images
+* You can import folder with .cbz files
+* You can import one .cbz file

+Also if you want to read directly .cbz file you can just open file in import section<br><br>
+<b>Requirements to .cbz file:</b>
+* No extra (non-image) files
+* Names of images should end .jpg .jpeg .png or .bmp (webp not supported yet)

+<b>Requirements to folders:</b>
+* No extra (non-image) files
 ## Features:
 * Browsing manga sites
 * Searching